 Prior to starting their major courses, BSBA students must declare their choice of major.
-A Change of Major Form must be approved by the associate dean and filed with the Office of the Registrar at least four weeks before the end of the semester in which the student will complete 60 credits.
-The Change of Major Form will be approved if the student meets all of the following requirements:
+A Change of Major Form must be submitted to the office of the associate dean for approval by the last day of the 12th week of classes of the semester in which the student will complete 60 credits.
+The approved form must be filed with the Office of the Registrar by the end of the add and drop period of the semester in which it will be effective.
+Students must meet all of the following minimum requirements:

-- a cumulative GPA of 2.00 or above - completed at least 60 credits at the end of the semester in which the major is declared - from the 60 credits, 39 credits must be from the designated general education courses and 21 credits must be from the business core - credits may not include preparatory 00X courses or Intensive English Program courses courses in their major and minor fields after having completed the above requirements.
+- a cumulative GPA of 2.00 or above - completed at least 60 credits at the end of the semester in which the major is declared - from the 60 credits, 39 credits must be from the designated general education courses and 21 credits must be from the business core - credits may not include preparatory 00X courses or Intensive English Program courses